kwaldenphd/pandas-intro/README.md

 - Uses a comparison operator to filter rows in the DataFrame
 - Uses an isin statement to filter rows in the DataFrame
 - Selects specific rows and columns

+Q11: Using the DataFrame you created for Q5 (and used in Q10), write code that executes AT LEAST ONE of the following tasks.
+Your answer for these items should include a Python program + comments that document process and explain your code.

 - Removes duplicate rows
 - Removes rows with missing values
 - Fills missing values using .fillna, ffill, or bfill